 - Divide dough in half, then half again.
 You will have 4 balls.

 - Set all of these 4 balls back in a bowl and cover with a moist paper towel (touching the balls) to help keep them from drying out.

 - Take out one ball and recover the rest.

-- Shape into a pretzel shapes right on the parchment paper in the cookie sheet.
+- Shape into pretzel shapes right on the parchment paper that is already on the cookie sheet.

 - Continue with each ball as in the directions above until all the pretzels shapes are done.

-- Brush the pretzels with the soy milk a couple at a time and then sprinkle the coarse salt on top while the pretzels are still moist.
+- Brush the pretzels with the dairy-free milk a couple at a time and then sprinkle the coarse salt on top while the pretzels are still moist.

 - Bake at 425° for 12 to 15 minutes.

 - Remove to a wire rack to cool.

 NotesTO FREEZE: After the pretzels have cooled you may freeze them in any of the methods shown in my article Preparing Food for the Freezer.
 They defrost quickly so it really doesn't take any planning.
 The microwave will also zap them in 20 seconds.